Broccoli Avocado Tuna Bowl

 - regular rice or cauliflower rice, for serving

 - sambal oelek or sriracha, for topping (optional)

-- Add broccoli florets and cook until their color has brightend and they’re warm throughout.
+- Add broccoli florets and cook until color has brightened and they’re warm throughout.

 - Toss to combine and mash the avocado into the mixture a bit.

-- Cook over medium-low heat until everything is warm.
+Cook over medium-low heat until everything is warm.

-- Serve immediately, either on it’s own or over rice.
+- Serve immediately, either on its own or over rice.
 Top with sunflower seeds and sambal oelek or sriracha.

 Want more bowl meals?
 Check out my roundup of 15 Healthy Smoothie Bowls.